This piece was written in response to Philip Larkin’s poem, Afternoons.

 Violet shakes her head.
 A balding man with spectacles, watching nearby, smiles sympathetically.

 Evening falls, and the curtains are drawn at 13 Peartree Lane.
 Iris is at her needlework and the front-room clock keeps time.
-“Thank Heaven for little boys” reads the cushion-cover cross-stitch.
-On the right, an embroidered Billy in an Arsenal top, one hand on his Radio Flyer wagon; there on the shelf are sewn his yellow Matchbox digger and beloved skull and crossbones pirate hat.
-It’s to be a surprise for his fifth birthday on September 26th.
+“Thank Heaven for little boys” she scribes in garish scarlet cross-stitch.
+There’s Billy, embroidered faithfully in his treasured Arsenal top; beside him, she threads his Matchbox digger and skull and crossbones hat.

 A key turns and the door coughs up Jim.
 He hangs his coat, then stops, looking in at Iris from the hallway.